-More than a fundamental component to a complete workout routine, the best shoulder exercises for men bring you one step closer to that desirable V-shape.
-Indeed, strengthening your delts gives the appearance of a slimmer waist while adding definition to your overall physique.
-Furthermore, studies have determined that the best shoulder exercises relieve pain and decrease the possibility of future dislocations.
-Of course, when all is said and done, you want a better body and that alone is enough reason to hop on board.
+If you are looking to build size and strength in your upper body, incorporating a few of the best shoulder exercises into your regime is a must-do.
+Critical to developing a complete routine, shoulder workouts are designed to widen the upper back and bring you one step closer to that desirable V-shape.
+For men, strengthening your delts can give you the appearance of a slimmer waist while adding definition to your overall physique, but the benefits don’t stop there.
+Studies have shown that engaging in shoulder workouts can help relieve pain (1) and decrease the possibility of future dislocations.
+When all is said and done, you want a better body and that alone is enough reason to hop on board.

 1. Barbell Overhead Shoulder Press